Fermented Potatoes

 • strawberry-sage

-• rosa rugosa petals (beyond amazing - 5-6 flowers-worth of petals and it’s like you are drinking beautiful light roses. collect your rose petals away from roadways and other pollution sources.
+• rosa rugosa petals (beyond amazing - 5-6 flowers-worth of petals and it’s like you are drinking beautiful sunshiny roses. collect your rose petals away from roadways and other pollution sources.
 I like gathering them near beaches.)

 If you forget about your flavored kombucha and it goes waaaaay too sour, then you have kombucha vinegar!
 Use it to make salad dressings or give soups or sauces a bright acid note.
 I forgot a raspberry secondary once, and made a (lot of) delicious raspberry vinaigrette.

-Trouble shooting: how to get “fizz”:
+Trouble shooting: how to get more “fizz”:

-The fizz is the “exhaled” carbon dioxide from the metabolic processes of the microbes.
-Just like us, they eat the sugar, which occur in 5- and 6- carbon chains, then break them apart into single carbon molecules.
+TLDR nerd version: Just like us, bacteria and yeasts in the SCOBY eat sugars or carbohydrates, which occur in 5- and 6- carbon chains, breaking them apart into single carbon molecules.
 This process liberates and recaptures the stored energy between the carbon bonds.
-We also obtain energy from our food in this manner, and have a name for this process: metabolism.
-We eat foods which are made up of mixtures of fats, carbohydrates and proteins, break them apart and use them as building blocks to build and repair our bodies, and harvest the energy between the carbon bonds.
+We also obtain energy from our food in this manner, and call it “metabolism”.
+We eat foods made up of mixtures of fats, carbohydrates and proteins, break them apart and use them as building blocks to build and repair our bodies, and harvest the energy between the carbon bonds.
 We use oxygen to do it, and we exhale the most broken down and oxidized form of carbon; a single carbon atom with two oxygens attached, also known as carbon dioxide/CO2.
 The microbes do it in other ways, using water, but also end up releasing CO2.
 This is the fizz.
-Carbonation happens when you tighten the cap on the secondary fermentation so the released CO2 cannot escape from the vessel, and instead, dissolves into the liquid.
-Once your secondary fermentation has reached the flavor you like, tighten the cap, leave it at room temp for a few more hours for some more metabolism and CO2 release to occur and be captured in the closed vessel, and then refrigerate.
-Home made kombucha will never be as carbonated as many commercial brands because they are forcibly carbonated.
-Once you put your kombucha in the fridge, metabolism will continue, albeit at a very reduced rate.
-You might get discernible carbonation, or it might be too slow to really re-fizz.
-The microbes do go into a bit of hibernation.
-Another thing to check is if the lid of your bottle is air-tight.

 IMG_2920.jpg